ManuelJSD/Indexador-Nexus/README.en.md

    java -jar indexador-1.0-SNAPSHOT.jar
    ```

-### Initial Setup
+### Initial Configuration

 When starting the application for the first time:

-1. Select the path where the Argentum Online resources are located
+1. Select the path where the Argentum Online resources are located.
-2. The application will automatically load the available graphics
+2. The application will automatically load the available graphics.
-3. Use the interface to navigate between the different resources
+3. Use the interface to navigate between the different resources.
-4. You can change the viewer background color using the color picker located above the preview pane.
+4. You can change the viewer background color using the color picker located above the preview panel.

 ## Project Status

 This project is in active development.
 Some planned features include:

-- Import from plain text file
+- Import from plain text files
 - Performance optimization for large amounts of graphics
 - Support for new resource formats